niftools/blender_niftools_addon/docs/development/testframework/index.rst

     blender-nosetests.[bat|sh] test/geometry/trishape/test_geometry.py

 Actually, all command line arguments of ``nosetests`` apply.
 For example, to abort on first failure

 .. code-block:: shell

-    blender-nosetests.[bat|sh] -x
+    blender-nosetests.bat -x

 For more details, run